beloo2010/learninbit/_posts/2020-01-01-python-intro.md

   nav: "docs"
 ---

 Python is an interpreted programming language.
-According to xx, its one of the most popular languagaes out there.
+According to [pypl][pypl], Python is one of the most popular languages out there.
 This will introduce you to the basic.
 To run a python code, you need to install a python interpreter.
 It comes by default on most linux machine.
 Just open a terminal, type python and enter.
-For this, we will be using Google colab.
-I have shared a sample code. feel free to make a copy and follow along.
+For this, we will be using Google [colab][colab].
+I have shared a [sample code][sample-code]. feel free to make a copy and follow along.

 Hello World
 To print hello world. do this